12 Delicious Vegan Recipes for Breakfast, Lunch, and Dinner

 Breakfast: Super acai berry bowl

 Palmer, also the author of the The Plant Powered Diet and Plant Powered for Life, created a delicious mix of ancient grains, coconut, antioxidant-rich blueberries, and blackberries to fuel your morning.
-And it’s ready in just a few minutes, so you’re not dashing out the door.
+You’ll get all the acai berry benefits, and it’s ready in just a few minutes, so you’re not dashing out the door.
 Bonus—it’s also gluten-free.
-(Get more tasty vegan breakfast ideas.)
+When you are running late, here are some on-the-go vegan fast-food breakfast options to keep in mind.

 Breakfast: Tofu scramble